dboyliao/pypeup/README.md

 # >>> np.array([8, 12, 16])
 ```

-There are some limits on the functions which can be applied to `pypipe`.
+There are some limits on the functions which can be applied to `pypeup`.
 See [Limits](https://github.com/dboyliao/pypipe#limits) for detail.

 ## Limits